Tax elected funds (TEFs): tax treatment & distributions made by TEFs: tax treatment of components of income received by a TEF

 Property Business Income

 Therefore, TEF distributions (non-dividend) are allowed as a deduction against the TEF’s category of other income for CT purposes thus eliminating any CT liability that would otherwise occur on this taxable income.
-See CTM48230 to CTM48235 for further information on authorised investment funds and the loan relationship rules.

 Offshore income gains